Female sodomy: Bertolina (Guercia)

 Bertolina, known as Guercia, was an Italian woman living in Bologna in the late thirteenth century.
 She was a known sodomite in her town as her relationships with women were well known, but it was not until 1295 that legal accusations were made.
 A man solely identified in court records as Guilelmo accused Guercia of sodomy, magic, and fortune telling.
 At the time, sodomy was defined under Bolognese law as any non-procreative sexual act and only specified male same-sex acts.
 The trial was initially not going to proceed, as no male neighbors would testify against Guercia.
 Guilelmo then produced two witnesses, but only the records of one of their testimonies survived.
 Ugolino Martini testified that a year prior he had encountered Guercia during an evening walk.
 She was accompanied with singers she had hired to serenade an unidentified individual.
 Martini asked them to come with him to serenade a woman he was interested in.
 Upon revealing the identity of this woman, Guercia commented that she was sexually interested in her as well.
 Martini claimed that Guercia then showed him her various 'silk virilia' which she claimed to use to have sex with other women.
 Guercia did not respond to her summons to court, so she was banned from Bologna and was to be heavily fined if she returned.
 The standard punishment for men accused of sodomy in Bologna at the time was death by fire.
 The court case of Guercia is the earliest record of female sodomy in Europe.

 Katherina Hetzeldorfer

-Katherina Hetzeldorfer was accused of female sodomy in 1477 in Speyer, Germany.
+Katherina Hetzeldorfer was accused of female sodomy (though the crime bears no name in the legal proceedings) in 1477 in Speyer, Germany.
 The only surviving record of her and of this case is the court documents that describe her trial and punishment.
 Hetzeldorfer was prosecuted and convicted for sexual relations with women.
 The court characterized her as a woman who adopted masculine sexuality, and it is transgression of gender norms that was the subject of offence at her trial.
 She was labeled as a hermaphrodite, and Hetzeldorfer, though originally she denied all charges against her, eventually was pressed to admit her transgressions.
 She was convicted and sentenced to death by drowning, a particularly shameful and degrading method of execution reserved for women, usually those convicted of witchcraft.